jfamaey/academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an assistant professor at the [Internet and Data Lab](https://idlab.technology) (IDLab), an inter-university research group part of the [University of Antwerp](https://www.uantwerpen.be/en/research-groups/idlab/)'s Department of Computer Science and [Ghent University](https://www.ugent.be/ea/idlab/en)'s Department of Information Technology.
+I am a research professor at the [Internet and Data Lab](https://idlab.technology) (IDLab), an inter-university research group part of the [University of Antwerp](https://www.uantwerpen.be/en/research-groups/idlab/)'s Department of Computer Science and [Ghent University](https://www.ugent.be/ea/idlab/en)'s Department of Information Technology.
 Additionally, I am a principal investigator at [imec](https://www.imec-int.com/).

 My general research interests encompass performance modeling and optimization of emerging wireless network technologies.
-Currently, I am especially interested in low-power wireless networks for the Internet of Things, ultra-reliable low-latency communications for virtual and augmented reality, and the application of smart metasurfaces to beyond 5G wireless networks.
+Currently, I am particularly interested in low-power and battery-less communications and computing for the Internet of Things, and (beyond) 5G technologies such as ultra-reliable low-latency communications (URLLC), high-frequency communications (millimeter wave, Terahertz) and programmable metasurfaces.